Kali-Hac/ChatGPT-MBTI/README.md

 ### 5. Obtain personality results
 ![image](https://github.com/Kali-Hac/ChatGPT-MBTI/blob/main/img/demo_result.png)

+For more details on these functions, please refer to the framework in our paper.

 ## Citation
 If you find our work useful for your research, please cite our paper